aleksgaisov/binance-stepper-bot/README.md

 Program is capable of sending you daily/weekly/monthly CSV reports with the number of completed trades and estimated profit.
 It also saves each and every order it places on the market in a CSV file, thus creating monthly trading history.

-Created using [python-binance](https://github.com/sammchardy/python-binance) - amazing pyton library for Binance API.
+Created using [python-binance](https://github.com/sammchardy/python-binance) - amazing python library for Binance API.

 ## Setting up